sjwsl/sjwsl.github.io/_posts/2020-9-24-go-concurrency.md

 }
 ```

-Note that the goroutine may be blocked on `c <- true` forever if no one receive it, but it will be Garbage-collected Automatically.
+Note that the goroutine may be blocked on `c <- true` forever if no one receive it, but it will be Garbage-collected.
+So never worry about it.

 ### Multiplexing: let whosoever is ready talk